Getting Started¶

 Option B: Scaffold from a template¶

 Follow the interactive prompts to pick a template, chain, and name.
-This creates a strategy directory with:
+This creates a self-contained Python project with:

 2. Run on a Local Anvil Fork¶